-Add a custom Card – using this option by clicking the ‘+’ you can bind fields from your data source to show on screen.
-For example, we have added ‘Created by’ field on the screen in below screenshot
+Add a custom Card – using this option by clicking the ‘+’ you can bind fields from your data source to show on the screen.
+For example, we have added ‘Created by’ field on the screen in the below screenshot

 Other Customization Available